Less Is More: Engineering Challenges of On-Device Small Language Model Integration in a Mobile Application: Discussion

 \textbf{H7: Let the LLM do creative work; use deterministic sources for factual work.} SLMs are unreliable for constrained factual tasks (selecting a valid 5-letter word in Portuguese) but adequate for bounded creative tasks (writing three hints about a given word).
 Identify the creative vs. deterministic boundary in your feature and assign each to the appropriate system.

 \textbf{H8: Fewer supported models means a smaller bug surface.} Each model has unique instruction-following behavior and requires independent prompt tuning.
-We evaluated 9 models and shipped 2.
+We registered 7 models, tested 3, and shipped 2.
 Each additional model multiplied the testing and prompt engineering burden.
 Support the minimum viable set of models that covers your device range.